mozilla/releasewarrior/releases/firefox-release-rc-56.0.md

 - nthomas: Reran a publish to balrog task for 'balrogVPNProxy : Gateway Timeout'
 - nthomas: Had to rerun the push_to_releases job a couple of times because of TC docker bustage
 - kmoir: todo: signoff on balrog rule to update rate to 25% at 2pm PT
+- POST-RELEASE-ISSUES:
+- We had an issue with WNP for certain locales.
+Rail wrote up the steps https://gist.github.com/rail/4b4eb492bce3443b6e75f9545aab7a1b.
+We had to add two rules because the locale field in balrog was too long for the list of locales with this problem.
+Balrog rules 652 and 653 were added for this condition.
+- https://bugzil.la/1387622 Add latest-ssl aliases for bedrock to use